-Collecting antique furniture is considered as one of the most expensive hobbies that people can get into because of the high price tags.
+Collecting antique furniture for an area that is often overlooked, the hallway is considered as one of the most expensive hobbies that people can get into because of the high price tags.
 Given this, it is then important for antique collectors to take the necessary steps that can help them maintain and protect their investments.
 Among these steps, some of the most important include knowing how to clean and handle antique furniture.
-However, knowing how to clean and handle antique furniture is not only limited to gaining information on the steps collectors can take to keep their furniture dirt or scratch free.
+However, knowing how to clean and handle the furniture is not only limited to gaining information on the steps collectors can take to keep their furniture dirt or scratch free.
 This is because it also involves understanding the factors that cause damage to antique furniture and understanding how they can avoid making their antique furniture vulnerable to damage.

 Given that collecting antique furniture can be expensive.
 Collectors need to take the necessary steps that can help them preserve the value of their collections.
 However, doing so does not only involve knowing how to clean or remove scratches on antique furniture.
 This is because it also involves knowing and understanding the risk factors that can cause damage to antique furniture and also knowing how to prevent exposing their antique furniture to such risk factors.